acapunay-math/ShintaniK41/README.txt

         \r SHINTANI.txt

 It can, of course, be read and used by other software, bearing in mind that square brackets [ ] are used for lists, its elements are separated by commas.
+Also, as it was suggested by referee, the file SHITANI-ML.sage can be read by SageMath using load('SHITANI-ML.sage'), this returns a list of examples as in the file SHITANI.txt

-The file SHINTANI.txt contains 11 examples of Shintani domains E1,...,E11.
+The file SHINTANI.txt (and also the file SHITANI-ML.sage) contains 11 examples of Shintani domains E1,...,E11.
 It consists of one long line of text of the form

 examples = [E1,E2,E3,E4,E5,E6,E7,E8,E9,E10,E11];